Zum Hauptinhalt springen

 Natural powerfully illustrates how the natural hair movement is part of a larger social change among Black women to assert their own purchasing power, standards of beauty, and bodily autonomy.

-Chelsea Mary Elise Johnson is currently a Staff User Experience Researcher for Trust and Inclusive Design at LinkedIn and is the co-author of two children's books: IntersectionAllies: We Make Room For All, and Love without Bounds: An IntersectionAllies Book about Families.
-Her work has also appeared in, Sociological Perspectives, Women’s Review of Books, Sociology of Sport, Ms. Magazine Blog, and Teen Vogue.
+Chelsea Mary Elise Johnson is a sociologist and user-experience researcher specializing in trust and inclusive design in technology.
+She is the author of Natural: Black Beauty and the Politics of Hair and the co-author of two critically acclaimed sociology books for children: IntersectionAllies: We Make Room For All and Love without Bounds: An IntersectionAllies Book about Families.
+Her work has appeared in Women's Review of Books, Sociology of Sport, Ms. Magazine Blog, and Teen Vogue.

 Zusatzinfo 14 b/w images